After having received registration from the local authorities, Cesvi is looking to start-up humanitarian and development projects in Niger.

 - Ability to build networks and partnerships

-- Strong computer skills including Microsoft Word, Excel
+- Strong computer skills including Microsoft Word, Excel.

-- Previous working experience in Niger
+- Previous working experience in Niger and knowledge of the local context

 Cesvi commitment to being a safe organization begins with the staff recruitment process which includes meticulous checks, such as criminal records checks or check disclosure of previous convictions, to ensure children and vulnerable people are safeguarded and abuse is prevented.
 Safeguarding checks are part of the selection process performance.